-What is that thing you need to do to keep your attendees aware of meetings and encourage participation?
+What is one thing you need to do to keep your attendees aware of meetings and encourage participation?
 The answer: send meeting reminder emails.
 It’s a great way to keep your attendees abreast of meeting schedules and prevent no-shows.

 The questions that are often asked are, “When should I send meeting reminder messages?” and “What is an appropriate time to send a meeting reminder?”